 1. Drug test during the hiring process

 The Fourth Amendment in the US constitution restricts firefighters/ fire service professionals or paramedics or police officers to go for arbitrary drug testing and for the protections of the privacy of all individuals.
 But the pre-employment drug testing is legal and around 54 percent of US employers conduct a pre-employment drug test.

 2. Suspicious activities

 One of the main reasons behind random testing might be your suspicious activities.
 The fire department closely monitors all the firefighters during an emergency mission or normal days for uncommon activities.

 If you are found indulged in any such activities, you will be immediately called for drug testing.
-However, the drug test is usually conducted after 24 hours of informing you.
-And if you are secretly consuming prohibited drugs, you shall be dismissed.
+However, the drug test is usually conducted 24 hours after informing you.
+If you test positive for any drugs, you may get terminated or stringent action would be taken.